bolaft/diannotator/README.md

 #### `colors`

 A dictionary, whose keys represent dimension names and whose elements are **hexadecimal color codes** used for displaying labels.
-The `colors` field is mandatory but the dictionary may be left empty, in which case labels will be displayed in white.
+The `colors` field is mandatory but the dictionary may be left empty, in which case labels will be displayed in a randomly generated color.

 # Usage